Methodology

 Rebalancing

 A small drift filter avoids tiny trades: if a position has not drifted more than 5 percentage points from its new target, it is held rather than nudged back into line.
-This applies to every type of holding (ETFs, ETCs and shares) and meaningfully reduces dealing fees, stamp duty and FX cost.
+This applies to every type of holding (ETFs, ETCs and shares) and meaningfully reduces dealing fees and FX cost.

 |---|---|---|